Social Tennis Timetable

 Please take your turn to bring balls to social – they are not provided by the club.
 Balls are available to purchase from the bar – both new, and cut-price, good quality “slightly used”.

 Social tennis is usually played as doubles.
 The first four to arrive start the first game, the next four the second game and so on.
 After playing a set (a short set if someone has been waiting a long time) waiting players “mix-in”.
 A member who has not played in the session has priority to play next.
 On the rare occasions that a person is waiting too long, a “short set” can be played by playing “sudden death”’ deuce, instead of normal deuce; or playing a short set of, perhaps, 4 games, instead of 6.
+Regular Social players will understand these rules.

 Safety and courtesy on court